Jugacu/Draggables/README.md

 Draggables
 ==
-Draggables is sa lightweight and simple drag n' drop solution with all the basic features you will need.
+Draggables is a lightweight and simple drag n' drop solution with all the basic features you will need.

 ## Install